jkunkee/ESP32-display-support/LCD-Products/ESP32-S3-LCD-1.69/Tasmota/README.md

 **Reminder: this is currently for V1 hardware.**

 * GPIO0 - Button - 1 (this is the middle button on the side of the board)
-* GPIO1 - ADC Voltage (TODO: this seems to cause crashes)
+* GPIO1 - ADC Input
 * GPIO2 - Option A - 3 (this can be any unused pin; toggling it runs the on/off commands for the screen)
 * GPIO4 - SPI DC - 1
 * GPIO5 - SPI CS - 1